-The Chancellor Rishi Sunak has announced an income protection scheme for the self employed affected by the coronavirus pandemic.
+The Chancellor Rishi Sunak has announced self-employment protection measures for workers affected by the coronavirus pandemic.

 The Government has announced a package of support for low and middle-income self employed people affected by the coronavirus pandemic.

 The move will affect many workers over 50 who now account for almost half the UK’s self-employed, according to recent analysis from the over 50s group Rest Less.
 It found that there are now 2.3 million self-employed over-50s, an increase of 57 per cent in a decade.